LorenzDuremdes/Second-Brain/psychological trauma.md

 ## [[developmental psychopathology]]
 1. psychological trauma → puberty (autism analogy)
-	1. things might unfold on a lot more domains (e.g. romance) that weren't (as) visible before during puberty?
+	1. ◇things might unfold in a lot more domains (e.g. romance) that weren't (as) visible before during puberty?
-	2. **analog**: lack of synaptic pruning (autism) · higher cognitive functions → e.g. easier information overload
+	2. **analog**: lack of synaptic pruning (autism) · higher cognitive functions (ontogenesis) → ◇easier information overload

 ## [[psychosomatic]]
 1. how can there be a mismatch between the [[brain]] and body in people with psychological trauma?